EU seeks compromise with Russia over Ukraine free-trade pact

 Officials from the EU - which has also delayed implementing new sanctions against Moscow over military involvement in the five-month war in eastern Ukraine - will discuss the pact with Russian and Ukrainian counterparts in Brussels on Friday.

-They will seek ways of ensuring Russian companies that export to Ukraine will not be penalized by the higher trade standards that Kiev must adopt once the pact comes into force in November.
+They will seek ways of ensuring Russian companies that export to Ukraine will not be penalised by the higher trade standards that Kiev must adopt once the pact comes into force in November.

 “We are proposing a softer route to compliance, so basic requirements are met over a very long horizon,” said one EU official close to the talks.
 “Russia will only need to show that it has the equivalent to EU rules.”